BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 1 - v2.pdf.md

 rising, under provisions laid down by law, the disclosure of

---- Page 43 ---

-certain information to other departments of their central govern­ ment administrations responsible for legislation on the supervi­ sion of credit institutions, financial institutions, investment services and insurance or reinsurance undertakings and to inspec­
+--- Page 43 ---certain information to other departments of their central govern­ ment administrations responsible for legislation on the supervi­ sion of credit institutions, financial institutions, investment services and insurance or reinsurance undertakings and to inspec­